twknab/sei/README.md

 // TODO: Add features

-## Technical Concerns & Improvements
+## Technical Concerns

-// TODO: Add technical concerns & improvements
+// TODO: Add technical concerns

+## Improvements

+- Would be nice to add automated testing suite that runs on CI/CD pipeline
+- Would be nice to add a frontend to the application to allow users to search for colleges by name, city, state, etc.
+- Would be nice to offer a public API to allow users to search for colleges by name, city, state, etc.

 ## Thank You Note